Tañada vs. Cuenco

 Facts

-- Senator Primicias then, purportedly on behalf of the Senate Committee on Rules (not the Citizens Party), nominated Senators Mariano J. Cuenco and Francisco A. Delgado (both NP) to fill the remaining two Senatorial seats in the Tribunal.
+- Senator Primicias, on behalf of the Committee on Rules of the Senate (and claiming to act not for the Nacionalista Party but for the Senate itself), nominated Senators Mariano J. Cuenco and Francisco A. Delgado (both Nacionalistas).

 Arguments of the Petitioners